odynroman/RomanOnNeetcode/README.md

 # RomanOnNeetcode
 These are my solutions for Neetcode 150 problems using Java.

-The exercises are located here: https://neetcode.io/practice?tab=neetcode150
+The descriptions of exercises are located here: https://neetcode.io/practice?tab=neetcode150

 ## Requirements
 - Java 17